Roster Form

 FAQs on Roster Form

 The roster form to represent the set is one of the easiest representations.
 In roster form, the elements of a set are represented in a row and separated by a comma.
-For example, the set of first five positive even numbers are represented like: A = {2, 4, 6, 8, 10}.
+For example, the set of first five positive even numbers is represented as A = {2, 4, 6, 8, 10}.

 What are Roster Form and Set Builder Form?